How to Use a Photo Calorie Counter: Best Practices

-CalMind's AI is powerful, but it needs good data to work with.
-Just like a blurry photo makes it hard for your friends to see what you're eating on Instagram, it makes it hard for the AI to calculate calories.
+CalMind's AI food scanner is incredibly powerful, but it relies on good visual data.
+Just like a blurry photo makes it hard for your friends to see what you're eating on Instagram, it makes it harder for the AI to accurately track your macros.

-Follow these 3 simple rules to get maximum accuracy every time.
+Follow these 3 simple best practices to get maximum accuracy from your photo calorie counter every single time.

-While top-down "flat lay" photos look great on social media, they are bad for volume estimation because they hide the height of the food (`depth`).
+While top-down "flat lay" photos look great on social media, they are counterproductive for an AI food scanner because they hide the physical volume (`depth`) of the meal.

-Take your photo at a roughly 45-degree angle (like how you naturally look at a plate while sitting).
-This allows the AI to see both the width and the height of the food pile.
+Take your photo at a roughly 45-degree angle (similar to how you naturally look at a plate while sitting at the table).
+This perspective allows the AI to see both the width and the height of the food pile, drastically improving portion size accuracy.

-If you have a burger, fries, and coleslaw, try not to stack them into one giant mountain.
-If the items are distinct, the AI can segment them much better.
+If you have a burger, fries, and a side salad, try not to stack them into one giant, indistinguishable mountain.
+If the items are distinct and separated on the plate, the AI algorithm can segment and identify them much faster.

 What about mixed foods?
-For stews, curries, or stir-frys, the AI will estimate based on the entire dish's visible components.
-Stir it a bit so the key ingredients (meat, veg) are visible on top!
+For stews, curries, or stir-frys, the AI will estimate macros based on the entire dish's visible components.
+Simply stir it a bit before snapping your picture so the key macro-heavy ingredients (like meat and starchy veggies) are visible on the surface!

 Read Next